joranquinten/gulp-hugo/README.md

 All of the options are stored in the "gulp-config.json" file.
 This encompassed source locations, target locations and certain configuration options which target certain plugins. **The "Gulpfile.js" should never have to be edited in order to use this repository for your development or even deployment.**

+The structure of the configuration file is as follows: Global options are set in the settings object.
+These act as switches for certain options within the process.
+The next part describes the location of the environments, source files and output.
+The plugins object describes the options for each plugin.

+Short descrition of the main options:
+- **isDevelop**: triggers minification of assets en determines the output folder (develop or production).
+- **cleanBeforeRun**: deletes the previous output from a certain task.
+- **enableGZIP**: packs assets, server should support GZip when serving content.
+- **transformForAngular**: enables specific transformations of javascript files tailored to the Angular framework.

 ### Usage

 The package is built around three main processes: developing, deploying for production and testing: